 Half-hour sessions for Teaneck residents on the use of the Internet, including the Web catalog, periodical databases, job searches, email accounts, or mouse exercise, are held in the Reference Room.

 One-on-one English-As-A-Second Language (ESL) instruction is available to its residents.
-Registration is required – any Teaneck residents who are interested in the program should call Cynthia Zimmerly or Tobey Weiss at the library at 201-837-4171.
+Registration is required – any Teaneck residents who are interested in the program should call Cynthia Zimmerly at the library at 201-837-4171.

 Teaneck Public Library hosts an English-as-a-Second Language (ESL) Conversation Group Tuesday afternoon from 1:00 to 2PM in the Mayor Lizette Parker Memorial room on the main floor.
 The practice group is open to anyone who would like to improve their English skills by actively participating in group conversation led by a trained tutor.
 No pre-registration is necessary.
 The Group is open to residents of Teaneck and any other Bergen County town.